theluqmn/theluqmn/README.md

-the renaissance man, chief yapping officer with a PhD in talking.
+chief yapping officer with a PhD in talking.
 Pushing myself to the limits, and changing every game i step into - using my skillset and resources, by working on projects and realising my ambitions.

 visit [**theluqmn.com**](https://theluqmn.com), and also check out my weekly newsletter—the [**revelations**](https://revelations.theluqmn.com).

-I may be inactive sometimes to make room for academics and competitions.
-Open for ideas and collaboration btw!
+i may be inactive sometimes to make room for academics and competitions.

 #